prachi-webWizard/users-financial-portfolio/README.md

+Here's the demo of the running application deployed on Vercel - https://users-financial-portfolio.vercel.app/

 # Create a new React application

 Open your terminal and run the following command to create a new React application with TypeScript: